jupyterhub/oauthenticator/docs/source/topic/allowing.md

 ## Default behavior: nobody is allowed!

-Assuming you have provided no `allow` configuration, the default behavior of OAuthenticator (starting with version 16) is to not allow any users unless explicitly authorized via _some_ `allow` configuration.
+The default behavior of OAuthenticator (starting with version 16) is to block all users unless explicitly authorized via _some_ `allow` configuration.
 If you want anyone to be able to use your hub, you must specify at least one `allow` configuration.

 ```{versionchanged} 16